hitrace/hitrace.github.io/hitrace/step_3.md

 > Note that `first_RT_nucleotide` has number that is based on `offset`.

+> The `offset` variable only matters for display.
+It converts the 'natural' numbering of nucleotides in the physical RNA `sequence` to the traditional numbering you are comfortable of (e.g. set first nucleotide of you ROI as 1, or other numbers if your RNA is a small part of a larger sequence).

+> The `20` in `first_RT_nucleotide` correspond the length of pairing region between **Tail 2** and the reverse transcription primer.
+If you followed the guidelines in designing your RNA construct, you do not need to change this number.

 <hr/>

 As an example of **2D** data analysis, it is similar as **1D** for this step **except for `data_types`**.